Without careful research, a business that seems lucrative can end up costing more money.

 Here are seven steps to keep in mind when creating an online course:

 - Create a course outline

 - Keep the community engaged

 If you follow these in order, you’ll be one step closer to earning a profit.
 But the work doesn’t stop here.

 Making the first sale in any business can be tricky.
 The online courses market is flooded, so your content needs to be engaging, valuable, and stand out from the competition.

 Now for the important part.
 You’ve put all the time and effort into creating an online course, so you should reap the benefits of profiting from it.

 Below are six steps to follow to ensure you sell your online course or courses to as many people as possible.

 1. Choose the right platform

-There are many different platforms to upload your online course onto.
+There are many different online course platforms to upload your online course onto.
 If you’re choosing to host your course on an online course provider, you’ll already have an established audience.